mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 after complete starting change change running mode will not run :s:sysinit:rcS again

+bydefault you run in s node
+you can change default in boot args  init = /sbin/intin 5 -> in meanuconfig or make in extlinux in label called APPEND

 ## problem of system v

 1. initialization done in serial >> because of for loop in every application and start it in series

 ### system D

+type of process in linux
+1. forground -> process runnig an user can make an interact with it
+2. back ground process -> process runnig and user cant make interact with at
+3. oriphin process ->
+    when process inti process creat process 2 and process 3 -> so process 2 was parent wto process 3 if process 2 get killed , init process will be parent of process 3
+4. zombie process ->  its a process that finished it work and dosen't return an exit status to it parent so parent cant complete its kill and free it resources fro init tabel so ->it take space form kernel process space whic is limited to run specific number of process at a time
+5. daemon process -> it's a back ground process in concept but it  can't be forground process its was an services run applications in back ground "jobs" command viwe runs back ground process

 ## is an init process
 /sbin/bin -> sotlinked to /lib/systemd/system -> which is a c apllication